Near Eastern Languages & Civilizations (NELC)

 In addition to twelve courses, students in the MA program must pass a reading proficiency examination in one modern language of scholarly research.
 Proficiency is defined as the ability to translate a previously unseen passage, with the help of a dictionary, into acceptable English within a specified time.
 The language is usually French or German, but another language may be approved by the student’s faculty Adviser.
 The proficiency exam must be administered by the Graduate Group or under auspices approved by the Graduate Group.
 Ideally, students should pass the exam by the beginning of their second year of study.

-Students in the MA program take Qualifying Examinations at the end of course work.
+Students in the MA program take AM Final Exams at the end of course work.
 These exams vary.
-In most fields (Mesopotamian Civilization, Egyptology, Biblical Studies, Hebrew Literature & Jewish Tradition, and Arabic & Hebrew Literatures) the Qualifying Exams will consist of no more than four exams, with at least one being a language exam.
+In most fields (Mesopotamian Civilization, Egyptology, Biblical Studies, Hebrew Literature & Jewish Tradition, and Arabic & Hebrew Literatures) these will consist of no more than four exams, with at least one being a language exam.

-However, Qualifying Exams in Arabic and Islamic Studies consist of three parts.
+However, AM Finals in Arabic and Islamic Studies consist of three parts.
 One exam will focus on Arabic Language and Its History.
 The two remaining exams will be selected from two of the following three groups:

 - Pre-modern Arabic Literature